jfspencer/cordova-plugin-couchbase-lite/README.md

   - APIs -> typescript -> cbl.ts & cblemitter.ts
   - APIs -> typescript -> typedefs -> cbl.d.ts & cblemitter.d.ts & cblsubtypes.d.ts & eventsource.d.ts

-- Third Fix the ///<reference /> paths to be relative to your project and link to or copy the bluebird, jquery, lodash and urijs definition files.
+- Third Fix the /// reference paths to be relative to your project and link to or copy the bluebird, jquery, lodash and urijs definition files.

 - Fourth import the cbl.ts file into your data access class and have fun :)